Trump immigration proposal could provide path to citizenship for 1.8 million in US illegally

 Another 400,000 are people who'd be eligible for DACA protection but for their education.
 And 100,000 more are people who are under age 15 --the minimum age allowed for most people requesting protection under the program.

-Legal status for the recipients would be revocable for criminal behavior and national security threats, the officials said, and eventual citizenship would require still-unspecified work and education requirements -- and a finding that the immigrants are of "good moral character."
+Legal status for the recipients would be revocable for criminal behavior and national security threats, sources familiar with the plan told Fox News, and eventual citizenship would require still-unspecified work and education requirements -- and a finding that the immigrants are of "good moral character."

 Trump's plan would restrict new family-based immigration to spouses and minor children, doing away with provisions allowing parents, adult siblings and others to enter the country.
-The officials said it would only end new applications for visas, allowing those already in the pipeline to be processed.
+The sources said it would only end new applications for visas, allowing those already in the pipeline to be processed.

 It would also end the diversity visa lottery program, which drew Trump's attention after the New York City truck attack last year, redirecting the allotment annually to bringing down the existing backlog in visa applications.